 Make your way through twisted pathways and across water hazards to see if you can be a Golden Putter Champion.
 You can take on all 36 holes for just £8.90 for adults and £7.40 for children, or grab a family ticket for £30.

-If you fancy showing off your tennis skills, floodlights mean you can play all year round, day or night.
+Fancy showing off your tennis skills?
+Floodlights mean you can play all year round, day or night.
 Check out the Edgbaston Priory website to book onto coaching programmes that are run at the park.

 Head to the MAC Arts Centre to catch some comedy, watch a film or see a gig.
 As well as shows, the centre hosts workshops.
 From jewellery making to craft skills, check out the website to see what you could learn.